 Bottom line, this book has a whole lot of potential.
 But there are a few things that stopped me from really enjoying the book as much as I wanted to and all the creativity it had to offer.

 Third, at the beginning of the book there was a prophecy mentioned about Pash, but no details given for it.
 As the book progresses it’s never mentioned again.
 Perhaps this will be ironed out in the second book, but I was hoping that there would be something alluding to it towards the end of the book, especially when Pash starts down a path of badassness.
-So I’ll hold out for that in the second book
+So I’ll hold out for that in the second book.

 The real heroes at the end of the book though were from an army full of characters who had no other roles in the book.
 He spends a great deal of time on the battle scene with these characters we just met, and they end up being the real heroes.
 It would have been really awesome if these characters were important throughout the book, instead of just appearing in the nick of time and stealing the spotlight from the main characters.
-But I thought the battle scene was pretty well done.
+But I thought the battle scene was pretty well written.

 I will continue reading his series and I’m excited to learn more about these characters as they progress and develop more.
 His book is available on Amazon through the link here: The Depths: Solypse Book One, by Paul Neslusan